ase2sprkkr/ase2sprkkr/docs/_sources/installation.rst.txt

 -  Python >= 3.7
 -  SPR-KKR (not checked by the installer)
--  Python packages: ase, mendeleev, spglib, pyparsing
+-  Python packages: see the the setup.cfg
 -  Git (to obtain the sources)

 Obtaining the package using GIT